-When you suffer an injury due to someone else’s negligence, your initial focus should be to get well as quickly as you can.
-We urge you to seek medical treatment as early as possible after your accident, and as often as is necessary, to get you better.
+When you are injured as a result of someone else’s negligence, your first priority should be recovering as quickly as possible.
+We recommend you to seek medical attention as soon as possible following your injury and then as often as needed in order to heal.

-If you decide to pursue a personal injury claim, the most important witness to prove your medical damages is your treating doctor.
-It is imperative to seek medical treatment from a qualified medical provider who is interested in your health and successful rehabilitation, and who is willing to advocate to the insurance company or a jury on your behalf that your injuries were caused by the traumatic event in question.
+If you decide to file a personal injury claim, your treating doctor will be the most significant witness in proving your medical damages.
+It is critical to get medical treatment from a trained medical professional who is interested in your health and successful rehabilitation and who is prepared to advocate on your behalf to the insurance company or a jury that your injuries were caused by the traumatic event in question.

 Although this may seem obvious after you’ve been in an accident, it’s essential that the cause of your injuries be documented in your medical records.
 The details of how you were injured is called your history of injury and your medical records need to document in detail what happened in your accident and how you were injured.

 Your diagnosis is a list of your injuries and medical conditions caused by your accident.
 Your prognosis is your doctor’s educated guess about the probable final outcome of your injuries and recovery.
 Your doctor may not have a good idea of your prognosis until your medical treatment is completed and you reach maximum medical improvement (as good as you are going to get).
 If your doctor is unable to answer these questions, you may need to see a specialist or seek a second opinion.